Generic Name: estradiol vaginal (ES tra DYE ole VA jin ul (LO kul))

 Your doctor should check your progress on a regular basis to determine whether you should continue this treatment.
 Self-examine your breasts for lumps on a monthly basis and have a mammogram every year while using Estring.

-If you need major surgery with long-term bed rest, you may need to stop using this medicine for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
 Any doctor or surgeon who treats you should know that you are using Estring.

 Store at room temperature away from moisture and heat.
 Keep the Estring vaginal ring in its protective pouch until you are ready to use it.